J. B. Milleysack Cigar Factory

-J. B. Milleysack Cigar Factory is a historic cigar factory located at Lancaster, Lancaster County, Pennsylvania.
-It was built in 1898, and is a three-story, rectangular red brick building on a stone foundation.
+The J. B. Milleysack Cigar Factory is an historic American cigar factory which is located in Lancaster, Lancaster County, Pennsylvania.

+It was listed on the National Register of Historic Places in 1990.

+History and architectural features

+Built in 1898, this historic structure is a three-story, rectangular, red brick building which sits on a stone foundation.
 It is three bays by four bays and has a shed-type roof.
 The building was damaged by fire in January 1990, and subsequently restored.
 It housed a cigar factory and later a toy manufacturer.

 It was listed on the National Register of Historic Places in 1990.